'500g of meth a week': Albion Park mum charged with drug supply

 Detectives returned on April 27 and arrested Batcheldor, and also allegedly found a set of digital scales and two mobile phones inside her coffee table.

-Investigators will allege Batcheldor has been supplying "no less than 500g amounts of meth per week for over 12 months in the Illawarra", according to court documents.
+Investigators will allege Batcheldor had been supplying "no less than 500g amounts of meth per week for over 12 months in the Illawarra", according to court documents.

-In arguing for her release, defence lawyer Matthew Barnes said Batcheldor had previously complied with strict court orders over long periods after she was charged with a serious matter in 2010.
+In arguing for her release, defence lawyer Matthew Barnes said Batcheldor had previously complied with strict court orders over long periods, after she was charged an offence in 2010.

-However police prosecutor Sergeant Ashley Jacob said the offences were too serious to warrant Batcheldor's release, with full-time custody a likely outcome if she is convicted.
+However police prosecutor Sergeant Ashley Jacob said the offences were too serious to warrant bail, with full-time custody a likely outcome if Batcheldor is convicted.

-Magistrate Claire Girotto acknowledged the prosecution case was "fairly strong" and said Batchelor's alleged role in the drug syndicate appeared "pretty high up".
+Magistrate Claire Girotto acknowledged the prosecution case was "fairly strong" and said Batchelor's alleged role in the operation appeared "pretty high up".

-"She's not a runner ... she's got lots in stock," Magistrate Girotto said.
+"She's not a (drug) runner ... she's got lots in stock," Magistrate Girotto said.

 Batcheldor told the court she wasn't the only person who lived at the address.